Today’s topic is all about industrial plastic sheet materials in flat sheet or sheets. Also known as plate, slab, strip and bar.

 Contact us for more information on plastic sheet materials.
 Email us or call 866-832-9315

 A newly released form of Filled PEEK is now available.
 This PEEK is filled with PTFE and is called Unitrex Lf20, and it is filled with 20% PTFE.
-This new grade of PTFE Filled PEEK plastic is produced by Nytef Plastics.
+This new grade of PTFE Filled PEEK plastic was originally produced by Nytef Plastics.
 It is an extruded thermoplastic that comes in both rod and sheet form.
 This grade has significantly improved properties over the standard unfilled grades of PEEK.
 The PTFE filler provides excellent wear properties and has a very low co-efficient of friction, which makes this a great material for sliding and wear applications, and is made to last for long periods of abuse.
 Unitrex Lf20 has great machinability and dimensionally stability.
 It has a wide range of uses in such fields as medical, semi-conductor, and aerospace seals, where standard PEEK is too rigid.
 These properties enable this material to replace Polyimide (Vespel®) and PCTFE (formerly Kel-F) in many applications of high chemical resistance and the ductility for use in seals.
 This Filled PEEK works extremely well in Medical, Semi-Conductor and Aerospace Seal applications.

 PTFE Filled PEEK vs. PTFE Filled Acetal